-Gyaru (ギャル) is a Japanese fashion style that originated from the jeans brand called "Gurls".
+Gyaru [ギャル] is a Japanese fashion style that originated from a brand of jeans called "Gurls".
 This word originated from the English "girl" and the slang "gals" used to refer to pretty girls.

-In the 1990s and 2000s it was difficult to walk on the street and not find a group of gals.
-Nowadays this style of fashion has declined.
-The gals nowadays can be found on the streets of Shibuya and Harajuku.
+In the 1990s and 2000s it was hard to walk the streets and not find a group of gals.
+Nowadays this fashion style has fallen into decline.
+Today gals can only be found on the streets of Shibuya and Harajuku.

 There are many famous models in this area, among them the most popular are: Tsubasa Masuwaka, Kumiko Funayama, (Kumicky), Rie Matsuoka (Okarie), Hikari Shiina (Pikarin), Satomi Yakuwa (Satomin), Sayoko Ozaki, Rina Sakurai and Blogger Jenny Franz (It Girl J).

 Things went downhill from there when the high school girl stereotype emerged, gals began to be associated with inappropriate things.
 There were even hentai and erotic works associating the gals.
 Over time the idea of the independent and rebellious gyaru became a cuter style.

 We also recommend reading:

 - Do Japanese students wear short skirts in winter?

 - Bosozoku, Yankii and Sukeban – Japanese Gangs